 Oil Sands Strong is a grassroots group of Canadians banding together to support our oil sands.
 Canada has the 3rd largest oil reserves in the world, and the oil and gas industry provides thousands of jobs and opportunities for Canadians.
 Despite these facts, our oil and gas are still under attack daily from partisan politicians and extreme environmental activists.
 Our mission is to fight back against these attacks by providing the public with the factual information they need to make informed decisions about

 Sign Up For Our Newsletter

-BUS TOUR STARTS
+TOUR STARTS NOW